sempjc/BotBuilder-PersonalityChat/README.md

 ## Personality Chat
 Personality Chat makes it easy to add small talk capabilities to your chatbot.
-Small talk/chit-chat makes bots more conversational and personable.
-This package has more than a 100 scenarios of small talk in the voice of three personas - professional, friendly, comical.
+Small talk/chit-chat helps to make chatbots more conversational and personable.
+This package has more than a 100 scenarios of small talk in the voice of three personas - professional, friendly, humorous.
 Choose the persona that most closely resembles your chatbot's voice.

 |User query        |Professional​ |Friendly​ |Humorous​ |
 |---------|-----|------|------|